 30 day fitness challenge ideas

 - Plank challenge: Start with 20 seconds and work up to 5 minutes.
-Yes, your abs will hate you.
-But also love you.
+Yes, your abs will hate you, but they’ll also love you.

 - 10,000 steps a day: Simple, effective, and a great excuse to listen to more podcasts.

-- 30 days of Yoga: Whether it’s 10 minutes or an hour, get your stretch on.
-Your joints will thank you.
+- 30 days of Yoga: Whether it’s 10 minutes or an hour, get your stretch on daily.

-- Push-up progression: Start wherever you are—even if it’s wall push-ups—and build strength daily.
+- Push-up progression: Start wherever you are (even if it’s wall push-ups) and build up daily.

 - Couch to 5K challenge: Great for beginner runners.
 There are apps that guide you step by step (and don’t yell at you in the process).